GiraffeA77/GAME351-PA3-take-2/README.txt

 - D - right
 - F - Shoot
 - space - kick
-- (holding) left ctrl - freeze animation (NOTE: this was just used for early testing, ideally shouldn't be needed in the completed project.)
+- (hold) left ctrl - freeze Sheriff animation (NOTE: this was just used for early testing, ideally shouldn't be needed in the completed project.)